DFS14/DFS14/README.md

 ### Welcome to my github!
 I'm Dailton Soares👋

-- 🔭 I'm a student of System Development Analysis - ADS.
+- 🔭 I have a degree in Systems Development Analysis - ADS.

 ## Technologies that I use in my daily life!